Russia declares an emergency in Kursk, under attack by Ukraine. 14 die in a Russian strike on a mall

 Social services and civic associations are providing assistance to people forced to flee their homes by the fighting, he said.
 The last Russian figure for those evacuated from Kursk was 3,000.

-Little reliable information about the surprise Ukrainian operation has emerged, and its strategic aims are unclear.
-Ukrainian officials have refused to comment specifically about the incursion, which is taking place about 500 kilometers (320 miles) southwest of Moscow.
+There has ben little reliable information on the daring Ukrainian operation and its strategic aims are unclear.
+Ukrainian officials have refused to comment on the incursion, which is taking place about 500 kilometers (320 miles) southwest of Moscow.

 But a top adviser to Ukraine President Volodymyr Zelenskyy said Thursday that border region attacks will cause Russia to “start to realize that the war is slowly creeping inside of Russian territory.”
 Myhailo Podolyak also suggested that the operation would improve Kyiv’s hand in the event of negotiations with Moscow.

+Asked about Ukraine's incursion, White House national security spokesman John Kirby said Friday the United States was “in touch with our Ukrainian counterparts" but that he would not comment until "those conversations are complete.”

+“There’s been no changes in our policy approaches," Kirby said when asked if there had been a change in U.S. policy on use of weapons.
+"They’re using it in an area where we had said before that they could use U.S. weapons for cross-border strikes.
+The end goal here is to help Ukraine defend itself.”

-Mathieu Boulegue, a defense analyst at the Chatham House think tank in London, said the Ukrainians appear to have a clear goal in mind, even if they’re not saying what it is.
+Mathieu Boulegue, a defense analyst at the Chatham House think tank in London, said the Ukrainians appear to have a clear goal, even if they’re not saying what it is.

-“Such a coordinated ground force movement responds to a clear military objective, yet unknown, that requires extreme operational security,” Boulegue told The Associated Press in a telephone interview.

-The attack “is a massive symbol, a massive display of force (showing) that the war is not frozen, the war is coming to you,” he said.
+The attack “is a massive symbol, a massive display of force (showing) that the war is not frozen,” he said.

-The assault came as the Ukrainian army toils to hold at bay an intense Russian push at places on the front line in eastern Ukraine, especially in the Donetsk region.
+Separately, the Ukrainian army is struggling to hold at bay an intense Russian push at places on the front line in eastern Ukraine, especially in the Donetsk region.
 Putin has made clear he wants to capture the parts of Donetsk that the Kremlin's forces do not already occupy.

 Russia declares federal level emergencies in situations when there are more than 500 victims or damage exceeds 500 million rubles (about $6 million).